Master of Science in Education — Counseling, School Counseling Track Online

 Learn the degree plan for our School Counseling Curriculum

-In order to earn the Master of Science in Education – Counseling, School Counseling Track online, students must complete 18 total courses (54 credit hours), which include 14 core courses (42 credit hours) and four track courses (12 credit hours).
+In order to earn the Master of Science in Education – Counseling, School Counseling Track online, students must complete 19 total courses (60 credit hours), which include 12 core courses (36 credit hours) and seven track courses (24 credit hours).
+Select courses in this program include synchronous work that must be completed at specific times.

 Credit Hours: 3